AliciaVaknin/shellHN/readme.md

 2. Create a virtual environment that includes the following directories:
  'Click','requests','aiohttp','html2text','aiohttp','asyncio','logging'

- You can see the virtual environment I created named "int".
+  You can see the requirements.txt.

 3. From the command line cd the project directory and activate the virtual environment.